Structured document requests

 Storage tools keep the file somewhere safe, but they often leave staff managing the real collection and reminder work by hand.

-Broader suites may cover returns and compliance well, but buyers still need to ask whether the client-facing portal feels modern and easy to finish.
+Broader suites may cover returns and compliance well, but firms still need to ask whether the client-facing portal feels modern and easy to finish.

 If partners and staff are still manually chasing records and answering status emails, the portal layer is not doing enough work for the firm.